na-na-hi/renget/archive/sfbf5.md

 \>I'm running out of time
 \>My wife will be leaving for a for her monthly book club with her friends and I feel I am not safe
 \>Hunt, capture, kill, just do ANYTHING to make him stop
-\>I'll even give you my prized Rubies as compensation
+\>I'll even give you my prized Rubies as compensation%%

-\>It's been 3 days since Rathalos posted his request on the quest board
+%darkgreen%\>It's been 3 days since Rathalos posted his request on the quest board
 \>He cautiously looks down from the nest and see accursed dragon has written something on the forest floor
 \>'I'M GONNA STEAL YOUR JEWELS'
 \>He thought at first he just wanted to his Rathalos Rubies and dropped them down
 \>But that didn't stop the creepy stalking
 \>Rathian won't be back for another week and won't be long until Malzeno realizes that he's alone for a long time.
 \>He tried fashioning bushes and used ghillie mantles stolen from hunters to make a dummy Rathian
-\>But he feels the elder dragon's starting to catch on when he pretended to make out with the dummy wyvern and the tail fell off
+\>But he feels the elder dragon's starting to catch on when he pretended to make out with the dummy wyvern and the tail fell off%%

 =============================================

 >\>[Rathalos disguises himself](https://desu-usergeneratedcontent.xyz/trash/image/1638/11/1638112818708.jpg) to hide from Malzeno.
 >Lets just hope he doesn't find out about "Rathians Rubies"

-\>Rathalos sweating bullets as Malzeno leers at them with contempt
+%darkgreen%\>Rathalos sweating bullets as Malzeno leers at them with contempt
-\>"So he's not here then?"
+\>"So he's not here then?"%%
 "Yes."
-\>The vampire dragon turns away to scowl before clearing his throat
+%darkgreen%\>The vampire dragon turns away to scowl before clearing his throat
-\>"Very well then, would you tell me where he is then?"
+\>"Very well then, would you tell me where he is then?"%% "Uh...
-"Uh...
 Last I checked my 'husband' told me he was going to take a dip in the Lava Caverns."
-\>The interrogator's eyes glint at the prospect of him being in such a vulnerable state
+%darkgreen%\>The interrogator's eyes glint at the prospect of him being in such a vulnerable state
 \>He tries to hide his manic glee before composing himself
 \>"I see, then I shall head off."
 \>Malzeno didn't even let him say goodbye before taking off abruptly
-\>'Rathian' sighs before collapsing in the nest, adjusting his seat so his balls could finally breathe "Hopefully step two of my plan would give me a week at most to relax."
+\>'Rathian' sighs before collapsing in the nest, adjusting his seat so his balls could finally breathe%% "Hopefully step two of my plan would give me a week at most to relax."

-\>You are Azure Rathalos
+%darkgreen%\>You are Azure Rathalos
 \>And you're a bit pissed
 \>Currently you're in some lava cave drenched in red paint
 \>You knew your cousin would pull a sick joke like this
 \>It's not your fault you're stronger than him that he gets jealous "Haha yeah real funny!
 You proved your point."
 \>Hopefully this is the type of paint that comes off easily with some water
-\>Wait what's that noise?
+\>Wait what's that noise?%%

 =============================================

-\>[silverlos therapist](https://desu-usergeneratedcontent.xyz/trash/image/1651/77/1651776929120.jpg) was offering a discount to guild members so I figured it was worth a shot
+[\>silverlos therapist](https://desu-usergeneratedcontent.xyz/trash/image/1651/77/1651776929120.jpg) %darkgreen%was offering a discount to guild members so I figured it was worth a shot
 \>spent most of the first session asking me increasingly tangential questions about talons, fur and scale textures, monster scents, human anatomy etc
 \>a whole shelf of the bookcase is collected works from V. Ana, presumably some well-known figure in the field
 \>the following week starts out with a "trust exercise" which involves him holding my neck in his jaws